 Here are some room-by-room tips (featuring images from my own residences – both past and present!)

 Many of us don’t have the luxury of a large foyer, but it’s still a space to make a first impression while offering utility.
 If you don’t have a closet, buy an item with coat hooks (in the photo of my vacation rental The Black House in Charlottetown, PEI I used sailing cleats for hooks to hold the guest beach bag and coats).
 If you do have a closet, spend the money on a shoe rack to help organize your space.
 As a realtor who shows a lot of Toronto real estate, I can attest that nothing screams ‘lack of storage’ than walking into a place littered with footwear.
 Here’s one of my past posts called Welcome To The Foyer which offers an insider’s point of view and, if you love a good design blog, here’s The Centre Hall Makeover which showcases a transformation of the hall in The Captain’s Quarters at The Black House – an 1880s vintage manse in PEI (including using a church pew as a bench to put on shoes and boots).

 For the Entertainment Space(s):

 Aside from your entertainment units and comfortable seating, there are other things you’ll want to have to enhance this hub of your home.
-You'll want lighting for different tasks (reading, overhead, and mood), tables for remote controls, books and a place to put your cocktail glasses, plus a credenza for storage so your place doesn't get too cluttered.
+You’ll want to light for different tasks (reading, overhead, and mood), tables for remote controls, and books plus a place to put your cocktail glasses, plus a credenza for storage so your place doesn’t get too cluttered.
 Although many of us use our tablets for entertainment, you may be adding a flat screen tv or sound system to these spaces.
-Unless you have an actual media room, make them less obtrusive so they don't capture all the attention.
+Unless you have an actual media room, make them less obtrusive so they don’t capture all the attention.

 For the Kitchen: